p89/filmwebProject/README.md

     ORDER BY rand() ASC
     LIMIT 1
 ```
 **1.95s** to execute, a bit better, but still unacceptable.
-Also rather than adding another IF statement in php, I opted for the optional parameter structure
+Also rather than adding another IF statement in php, I reached out for the optional parameter construct

 ```sql
 WHERE g.Name = COALESCE(NULLIF(:filmGenre, ''), g.Name)
 ```
-The poor performance of this built-in feature lines in table scan necessary to order by random values.
-It cannot be turned in the binary tree (indexed) with O(log n), therefore it has a linear complexity O(n).
+The poor performance of this built-in feature lies in table scan necessary to order by random values.
+It cannot be turned into binary search (indexed) and capitalize the O(log n) complexity, ending up with linear complexity O(n).

  ##### 3rd & Final solution

  There are many approaches on how to optimize such query.
-One of the more popular solution is to use a query like:
+One of the more popular solution is to use a query like (in this case we order by indexed column and use rand() only to generate one input):

  ```sql
 SELECT name